Jdka1/SpeechGPT/README.md

 ## Features

-This package detects microphone input and coverts it to text using (Google's Speech Recognition API)[https://cloud.google.com/speech-to-text].
+This package detects microphone input and coverts it to text using [Google's Speech Recognition API](https://cloud.google.com/speech-to-text).
 It then opens ChatGPT and inputs the recognized text.

 It can be used with a wake word, and it can also use text to speech to repeat ChatGPT's answer to the query.
 These arguements are specified in the creation of the class (see **Getting Started**)